Mizari/herast/documentation/README.md

 - Matcher is an object, that applies schemes to functions.

+# herapi
+herapi is designed for safe "import * from herapi".
+In order to get more information for herapi entries use help(herapi.FUNCTION_OR_CLASS).
+ Use herapi.herapi_help() instead of help(herapi), since herapi only imports from others.

 # Schemes Storages View
 Actions of schemes storages view are for in-IDB settings only.
 In order to do actions globally currently it is required to use herapi.
 - Disable: disables selected storage